BeginSecure/CreateExecutableJarWithDependencies/README.md

 # CreateExecutableJarWithDependencies

-###### Step 001 ######
+###### Step 002 ######

-# Generate the code
+# Add the plugin information to the pom.xml
-mvn archetype:generate -DgroupId=com.beginsecure.app -DartifactId=sample-app -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false

-# Change directories
-cd sample-app
+# Add in the fully qualified name of the class with your main method

 # Validate
 mvn validate

-# Package
+# Edit the com.beginsecure.app.App.java file to include something requiring a 3rd party library

+# Look up the G.A.V. for the new library in Maven Central (search.maven.org)

+# Add that information to the pom.xml file

+# Build the code again from within the sample-app directory (where pom.xml is located)
-mvn package
+mvn clean compile assembly:single

-# Run the code
+# Run the fat jar
-java -cp target/sample-app-1.0-SNAPSHOT.jar com.beginsecure.app.App
+java -jar target/sample-app-1.0-SNAPSHOT-jar-with-dependencies.jar